evhub/conditioning-predictive-models/posts.md

 * an agent maximizing long-run predictive accuracy,
 * a deceptive agent trying to gain power in the world,
 * a general inductor,
-* a predictive model of the world,
+* a generative/predictive model of the world,[^203]
 * etc.

+[^203]:
+     We prefer ``predictive model'' to ``generative model'' since it is more specific about what distribution is being generated from, specifically a distribution over observations of the world given some conditional.

 [Later](https://www.alignmentforum.org/posts/qoHwKgLFfPcEuwaba/conditioning-predictive-models-making-inner-alignment-as), we’ll discuss why you might expect to get one of these over the others, but for now, we’re going to focus on the possibility that your language model is well-understood as a **predictive model of the world.**